 - Do they need the access they have to do their job?

-- Are policies and guidelines in place to recognize the signs of a disgruntled employee, as well as, how to manage the situation?
+- Are policies and guidelines in place to recognize the signs of a disgruntled employee?

 - Is a policy in place to ensure access to corporate applications cease when employment ends?